PrashikshitSaini/message-app/README.md

 2. Create a new chat or join an existing one
 3. Send messages and interact with other users

-## Known Issues & Contributions

-Since there's just the four of us working on this project, we're keeping track of bugs and enhancements in the Issues tab.
-If you spot something weird or have a cool idea:

-1. Check if someone's already reported it in the Issues tab
-2. If not, create a new issue - be descriptive so we all understand what's happening
-3. Want to fix it?
-Great!
-Just let the team know you're working on it

-Remember, this is our shared playground - if you're making changes:

-- Create your own branch (don't mess with main!)
-- Test your changes before sharing with the team
-- Let everyone know what you fixed and why

-### When You Fix Something

-Drop a message in the group chat and reference the issue number in your commit (e.g., "Fixed that annoying popup bug, closes #42").

-If you need help, just ping one of us.

 ## Development